marco-ciciriello/coinmarketcap-cli-app/README.md

 ## Configuring your API key

-To configure your CoinMarketCap API key, create a .env file in the project directory and write `API_KEY='{ENTER YOUR API KEY HERE}'`.
+To configure your CoinMarketCap API key, create a .env file in the project directory and write `API_KEY='{YOUR API KEY}'`.

 ## Dependencies